Saturation of magnetised plasma turbulence by propagating zonal flows: Introduction

-\textit{Introduction.--} Efforts to achieve the high temperatures required for thermonuclear fusion in magnetically confined plasmas are stymied by the large heat flux caused by turbulent mixing.
+Efforts to achieve the high temperatures required for thermonuclear fusion in magnetically confined plasmas are stymied by the large heat flux caused by turbulent mixing.
 The turbulent fluctuations are driven by micro-instabilities, most notably the ion temperature gradient (ITG) instability \cite{coppi_instabilities_1967}.
-The saturation level of such ion-scale modes crucially depends on zonal flows (ZFs) \cite{lin_turbulent_1998, dimits_comparisons_2000}, flow bands that are nonlinearly generated by the turbulence \cite{rogers_generation_2000} and can shear apart turbulent eddies.
-In toroidal plasmas, the linear ZF physics allows for stationary ZFs \cite{rosenbluth_poloidal_1998, hinton_dynamics_1999} and fast oscillating geodesic acoustic modes (GAMs) \cite{winsor_geodesic_1968, conway_geodesic_2021}.
+The saturation level of such ion-gyroradius-scale modes crucially depends on zonal flows (ZFs) \cite{lin_turbulent_1998, dimits_comparisons_2000}, flow bands that are nonlinearly generated by the turbulence \cite{rogers_generation_2000} and shear apart turbulent eddies.
+In toroidal plasmas, the linear ZF physics allows for stationary ZFs \cite{rosenbluth_poloidal_1998, hinton_dynamics_1999} and rapidly oscillating geodesic acoustic modes (GAMs) \cite{winsor_geodesic_1968, conway_geodesic_2021}.

-In this Letter, we show that strongly driven tokamak ITG turbulence exhibits a new small-scale propagating ZF mode, the toroidal secondary.
-We elucidate the physics of the new mode, and demonstrate its relevance to turbulence saturation.
-We then show how the application of the critical balance conjecture to ITG turbulence \cite{barnes_critically_2011} must be altered to account for the role of the toroidal secondary.
-The revised theory leads to new scalings of the fluctuation amplitude and length scales, which are found to be in agreement with nonlinear gyrokinetic simulations and with past experimental observations \cite{ghim_experimental_2013}.
+In this article, we present the toroidal secondary mode (TSM), a ZF mode that propagates radially due to toroidal geometric effects and nonlinear interaction with the turbulence.
+In Section~\ref{sec:TSMs}, we show that the TSM explains the dynamics of small-scale ZFs in turbulence simulations, and we elucidate the physics of TSMs in Section~\ref{sec:TSM_physical_mechanism}.
+Furthermore, we demonstrate the TSM's relevance to turbulence saturation in Section~\ref{sec:energy_transfer} and show how the application of the critical balance conjecture to ITG turbulence \cite{barnes_critically_2011} must be altered to account for the TSM in Section~\ref{sec:GCB}.
+We derive scalings of the fluctuation amplitude and length scales, which are in agreement with turbulence simulations and explain experimental observations \cite{ghim_experimental_2013}.
+Finally, we conclude in Section~\ref{sec:Discussion}.